-The California Constitution and the Revenue and Taxation Code state that all property is taxable, including business property, unless it is specifically exempt by law.
-Examples of taxable business property are:
+All property is taxable, including business property, unless specifically exempt by law.
+Some examples of taxable business property are:

 The Commercial Property Division of the Assessor's office assesses the land and real property structures to the land owner, and the Business Personal Property Division assesses the remaining taxable business property (outlined above) to the owner of the business.